Completed and Current Housing Projects

 Krystal Ridge Accessible Housing is an 8-unit HUD Section 811 project for very low-income disabled persons.
 All units were designed to be barrier-free with subsidized rents and were funded by an Ohio Department of Development/HDAP grant.
 Constructed in 2001 in Findlay, all units are currently rented.
 HHWP CAC continues to manage these 8 apartments.
-Persons interested in applying to live in these apartments should contact the Hancock Metro Housing Authority, who handles all tenant screening and selection for the CAC.

 Ohio Housing Trust Fund (OHTF)

 HHWP CAC has received competitive grants from the Ohio Housing Trust Fund (OHTF) for emergency homeless prevention (rent and utility assistance) and for some emergency home repairs.
 We issued 8 grants of up to $5,000 for qualifying homeowners for necessary health and safety repairs to houses in 2002.
 Recent grants only included rent/utility vouchers.

 Hancock Co.
 CHIP

 A 3-house new construction project utilizing Hancock Co.
 CHIP funds consisted of single-family homes with additional energy efficiency and Universal Design features was completed and sold in 2008.

 A 23 homeowner Emergency Home Repair project in Hancock County utilizing CHIP funds allowed for maximum homeowner grants of $8,000.
 The project was completed in 2008.

 We are also the nonprofit sponsor of the following low-income apartment units: